 Through its assessed, three-month placement, the International Intervention pathway offers an excellent opportunity to enhance a wide range of transferable skills and build personal networks which will significantly enhance your employment opportunities upon graduation.

-Students from the School have gone on to a wide range of employment choices.
+Students from the Department of Politics have gone on to a wide range of careers.
 These include working for international organisations, national and local government, lobby groups and non-governmental organisations, as well as private businesses and media organisations.

 We also offer doctoral supervision in a wide range of political subjects for talented students who wish to continue their studies.

 The course is also based off campus at your placement location in or outside the UK.
 This is if you choose the International Intervention pathway.

 KAEDING M Dr (Politics)